Marfan Syndrome

 These can be divided into major and minor signs:

-Major signs – diagnostic is >2 present
+Major signs – used in the Ghent diagnostic criteria

 • Long limbs, tall, long, spindly fingers (arachnodactyly)